psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 ![chip - capn-damo on deviantart.com](/images/thesium/insurrection-chip.jpg)

-Doug glanced over his shoulder, turned back to his console and pushed his glasses back up his nose. *In for a penny.* Tappety tap went his fingers as he committed high treason and a bunch of other crimes at the same time. *Let's see, that's treason and cybercrime and mm, fraud maybe?*
+Doug glanced over his shoulder, turned back to his systems administrator and pushed his glasses back up his nose.
+"It's time to kick out management my old friend." *Oh Jesus we're going to get hung for this.*

+He glanced at his watch - 2:30am.
+The office was dark, they didn't want to attract attention.
+He leaned over his friend's shoulder and watched as the tappety tap fingers committed high treason and a bunch of other crimes at the same time. *Let's see, that's treason and cybercrime and mm, fraud maybe?*

-The security at Brain Labs was state-of-the-art but because he had global superuser access, it had been child's play to take over entirely.
-In precisely three lines of code he had reconfigured the whole security system.
-Everyone above level 5 access where booted off.
+The security at Brain Labs was state-of-the-art but he had global superuser access as the lead developer and the sysadmin was all in on their insurrection too.
+In precisely three lines of code they had reconfigured the whole security system.
+Everyone above level 5 access were booted off.
 Simple!

+"Top job Steve, you may have just saved the world." *I've never seen Steve this way - is he going to cry?* He put his hand on Steve's shoulder.
+There was an awkward pause until Steve nodded.
+"Let's find out how the others are doing, ok?"

-He got on the kryptokom channel and called 'chipmonk99'.
-"How's the in..insurrection at your end?
-We've locked out management here."
+He got on the kryptokom channel and called 'chipmonk99'. *Let's try to sound casual this time.* "How's the jolly old insurrection at your end?
+We've locked out management here." *Not too bad, at least you didn't stutter.*

 "Yeah baby!
 We got internet4's Western backbone yesterday.
 We got the NASA boys and Apollo base but are still waiting to hear about the embryo bank."

+Steve smiled and stuck up his thumb.

-"You have to tell me that NSA have been kicked?"
+"You have to tell me that the NSA have been kicked?"

 "First thing we did.
 In fact all the spooks should be out of the picture.
-The CIA are trying to fight back but they've got no chance."
+The CIA are trying to fight back but they've got no chance.
+Maya's got the keys to the kingdom over there."

 Despite all the qualms about making such a move, it had turned out to be a simple thing.
 A few of the key people, a couple of systems engineers here, a